 I think Passover is particularly poignant today because of the COVID-19 pandemic, another plague.
 I wonder what God’s message might eventually be to the people around the world.
 So, I wonder… I think.
 And, I will continue to wonder until there is an answer.

 We are resilient and we will rise to the occasion in Elsewhere.
 Just as the Jewish slaves did.
 With Moses as their leader, rose up against their persecutor Pharaoh in the land of Egypt over 4,000 years ago.

 I have had opportunities to celebrate Passover in a few countries around the world.
 One of my favorites was in San Paulo, Brazil.
 My Ultimate Concierge had a very important real estate meeting in Brazil and it fell over the first night of the Passover celebration.
 That evening we were invited to a friend’s home.
 I did not mention Passover because the holiday did not require going to synagogue.
 At nine o’clock we rang their doorbell and walked into a home filled with a gathering of their friends who greeted us with, Happy Passover!
 They were all Catholic.

 My girlfriend served Matzo instead of bread.
 Also, Mogen David wines, Matzo ball soup, leg of lamb, roasted carrots, and her cook made a delicious noodle kugel!

 Passover in San Paulo will be an everlasting memory.
 A celebration of sincere friendship and respect for all religious beliefs.

 My Thoughts and Hopes

 I want to take this moment to wish everyone a Happy Passover and a Happy Easter, a week later.
-Both holidays are celebrations of community, resilience, and regrowth.
+Both holidays are celebrations of community, resilience, freedom, and regrowth.
 Amen.